Skip to main content

 Proposed MGE solar projects

-MGE, in partnership with We Energies and Wisconsin Public Service (both subsidiaries of WEC Energy Group), is seeking approval from State regulators to purchase a share of the energy generated by the High Noon Solar Energy Center, a 300-MW solar array to be built in the Columbia County communities of Arlington, Hampden, Leeds and Lowville.
-If approved, MGE's ownership share will be 30 MW.
+MGE, in partnership with We Energies and Wisconsin Public Service (both subsidiaries of WEC Energy Group), is seeking approval from State regulators to purchase a share of the High Noon Solar Energy Center, a 300-MW solar array to be built in the Columbia County communities of Arlington, Hampden, Leeds and Lowville.
+If approved, MGE's ownership share will be 30 MW of solar capacity and 16.5 MW of battery storage.

 • Application filed with PSCW on Feb.
 1, 2024.